b-vanstraaten/qarray/docs/source/examples.rst

     z, n = model.charge_sensor_open(vg)
     dz_dV1 = np.gradient(z, axis=0) + np.gradient(z, axis=1)

-And now we can plot the output of the charge sensor and its gradient with respect to the gate voltages.
+We can plot the output of the charge sensor and its gradient with respect to the gate voltages:

 .. code:: python